zupit-it/pipeline-templates/README.md

 -   **LABELS**: the _labels_ to select the correct _github-runner_ that will execute this workflow.
 The format is a stringified JSON list of labels.
 -   **CONFIG_FILE**: the config file name (by default it is **.commitlintrc**).
--   **RUN_LINT_COMMITS**: optional boolean that determines whether "Lint commits" job is enabled, with a default value of **true**.
-When set to **true**, only "Lint PR" job will be executed.
-This behavior may be beneficial in repositories where pull request are merged using "squash and merge" strategy.

 This is an example to show how data should be formatted.